MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 The `MainPage` class constructor uses the Xamarin.Forms `DependencyService` to retrieve a platform-specific instance of the `INotificationManager`.
 The `OnScheduleClicked` method uses the `INotificationManager` instance to schedule a new event.
 The `ShowNotification` method is called from the event handler attached to `NotificationReceived`, and will insert a new `Label` into the layout when the event is invoked.

-For more information about the Xamarin.Forms Dependency Service, see [`Xamarin.Forms Dependency.Service`](~/xamarin-forms/app-fundamentals/dependency-service/introduction.md).
+For more information about the Xamarin.Forms Dependency Service, see [Xamarin.Forms Dependency.Service](~/xamarin-forms/app-fundamentals/dependency-service/introduction.md).

 ## Android interface implementation